 However, embracing that reality leads immediately to a critical question:

 Where should you be looking to buy today?

-We published our picks for world’s top property markets for 2017 a few weeks ago.
+We published our picks for the world’s top property markets for this year a few weeks ago.
 You can reference this list here.

 When you do, you’ll note that it includes Panama.